 Upon consuming enough blood and memory could the vampire become its victim?
 Or was the consumed knowledge used for some other nefarious purpose?

 Her father wasn’t the man she thought she knew.
 Hunting pseudo-vampire people was a secret worth keeping from her.
-Sebastian Thyme was still Augustus’s son, though, wasn’t he?
+Samuel Thyme was still Augustus’s son, though, wasn’t he?
 The idea that a vampire could disguise himself as, or worse become, her father sent chills splashing from head to shoulders.